EdurasGame/eduras-newup/README.md

 ## Setup

 1. Unpack the `newup-server.tar.gz` to a folder on your webserver.
+2. Edit your settings in `config.ini.php`
-2. Open `https://<webserver/<folder>/setup.php` in your browser
+3. Open `https://<webserver/<folder>/setup.php` in your browser
-3. Follow the steps on screen.
+4. Follow the steps on screen.

 # Client